Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

                      overwrite = True)
 ```
 <br>
-With the search parameters in place, we now want to put this into action.
+With the search parameters in place, I now wanted to put this into action.

-In the below code, we:
+In the below code, I:

-* Specify the training & validation flows
+* Specified the training & validation flows
-* Specify the number of epochs for each tested configuration
+* Specified the number of epochs for each tested configuration
-* Specify the batch size for training
+* Specified the batch size for training

 ```python
 # `Execute search